shyiko/mysql-binlog-connector-java/readme.md

 - data of numeric types (tinyint, etc) always returned signed(!) regardless of whether column definition includes "unsigned" keyword or not
 - data of \*text/\*blob types always returned as a byte array

+## Frequently Asked Questions

+Q: How do I get column names of a table?
+A: The easiest way is to use JDBC (as described [here](https://github.com/shyiko/mysql-binlog-connector-java/issues/24#issuecomment-43747417)).
+Binary log itself does not contain that piece of information.

 ## Documentation